 Mewada: How can democracies like the US—and open societies in general—defend against those kinds of attacks?

 Nicolaidis: Cognitive attacks mix together truth and lies.
 So the idea of trying to come in and catch all the lies or filter them out is a horrible tactic.
 If you try to adjudicate the truth, you’re playing into their hands.
+People in free societies must be aware of the source of these narratives and be able to identify who is trying to make them think certain ideas.

-We won’t get far telling people what to believe, but we can tell them that some people who don’t have the best of intentions for our democratic system really want you to believe certain things.
+We won’t get far telling people what to believe, but we can inform them that some people who don’t have the best of intentions for our democratic system really want you to believe certain things.
 That is way more powerful than trying to tell people what to think.

 Sohan Mewada is an associate editor at the Renew Democracy Initiative.